trollefson/elizur/README.md

 ## Contributing

-Do you want to help this project without contributing code?
-Take our survey [here](https://www.surveymonkey.com/r/BZ55VPH).

-Otherwise checkout the contributing guide [here](https://github.com/trollefson/elizur/blob/master/CONTRIBUTING.md) if you like to contribute code or raise issues.
+Checkout the contributing guide [here](https://github.com/trollefson/elizur/blob/master/CONTRIBUTING.md) if you'd like to contribute code or raise issues [here](https://github.com/trollefson/elizur/issues).

 ## New to Python?